status-im/nimbus-eth2/docs/the_nimbus_book/src/start-syncing.md

 Using Nimbus, you can connect either to a testnet, or mainnet.
 Mainnet is the main ethereum network where real assets are at stake, while testnets are used by users and developers alike to test their node and setup before committing real assets.

+> If this is the first time you're setting up your node, it is recommended you run it on a testnet first.
+Later, when everything is working, you can easily switch to mainned.

 ### Testnet

 To start syncing the `prater` testnet , from the `nimbus-eth2` repository, run: